 Austrian Payslip Terms and Abbreviations to Recognize

-When people search for an Austrian salary slip English explanation, what they usually need is not another payroll overview.
-They need to decode the labels in front of them.
+What English-speaking readers usually need is not another payroll overview — they need to decode the labels in front of them.
 On Austrian documents, the same payslip may be called Lohnzettel, Lohnabrechnung, or Gehaltszettel, and abbreviations often differ by employer or payroll software.
 The exact heading depends on the employer and the payroll system, so treat these as common labels rather than a rigid national template.
 Focus first on the category a line belongs to: earnings, tax, social insurance, special payment, or final payout.

 | German label or abbreviation | Plain English | Category | Why it matters on the document |